 I am an Associate Professor and the Undergraduate Program Director in the Department of Linguistics, with a co-appointment in the Center for Cognitive Science (RuCCS), at Rutgers University.
+I am part of the Leadership Team and a co-director of the Language and Social Justice Initiative in the Rutgers New Brunswick School of Arts and Sciences, a part of the Language Engagement Project.

 My main topics of investigation in semantics, pragmatics, syntax-semantics, and cognition include word learning (primarily of adjectives and verbs), gradability and vagueness in adjectives and nominals, comparative constructions, numerals, expressions of quantification and measurement, verb phrase ellipsis, and the contribution of prosody to meaning.